 - Take advantage of learning opportunities.
 In addition to shadowing experienced agents, new agents should ask about educational opportunities or other resources.

 - Consider earning professional certification.
-While certification isn't always necessary, it's highly recommended agents acquire a professional designation in health insurance to demonstrate their skills and proficiency.
+While certification isn't always necessary, it's highly recommended agents acquire a professional designation in health insurance to demonstrate their skills and proficiency, giving them an advantage in seeking advanced and specialized positions.
 The National Alliance for Insurance Education and Research offers certifications and courses for health insurance agents, including the Certified Insurance Counselor (CIC) designation.

 - Continuing learning about the insurance industry.
 As with state licensure, completing approved continuing education courses is usually required to maintain professional certification.
 This can also help agents stay abreast with the latest trends in the field.